 The sectors covered in this methodology are Power generation, Iron & Steel, Cement, Chemicals, Aluminum, Pulp & Paper, Services/Commercial buildings and Transport.
 For companies operating across multiple sectors, it is possible to set separate targets for each of these sectors.

-What would a company need to go ahead with setting a SBT?
+What would a company need to go ahead with setting an SBT?
 Using the SDA methodology, the minimum inputs are:

-- Base year of carbon emission emissions on which to set target: this must include Scope 1 and 2, as well as Scope 3 emissions where on full assessment these emissions are +40% of total CF
+- The base year of carbon emission emissions on which to set a target: this must include Scope 1 and 2, as well as Scope 3 emissions where on full assessment these emissions are +40% of total CF

 - Company activity growth rate over the target year period: this is typically based on activity output (tonnes of product, gross lettable area, MWH